-Faculty Proposals for 2018 SURF projects are due January 26, 2018.
+The deadline for faculty proposals for 2018 has passed.
+Proposals for 2019 projects will be due in January 2019.
 Read more to learn how to apply.

 To be considered for the placement of a Summer Undergraduate Research Fellow, eligible faculty will submit concise proposals for engaging up to three undergraduate fellows in faculty research for a twelve-week period.
 Fellows are not hourly employees and will not be required to complete timecards, but an average 20-hour work week over the 12 weeks is a reasonable expectation, with flexibility to match the intensity of project requirements.
 More than one faculty can work together on a given proposal.
 Individual faculty may also submit more than one proposal, but no more than one will be chosen for placement of a fellow unless there is a shortage of other viable research projects.

 These projects should reflect real-world research questions and subjects that the faculty member wants to make progress on and is capable of mentoring in a professional sense.
 Successful proposals will be concise and approachable by a wide audience and will reflect collaboration between faculty and students.

 For information about faculty eligibility and project guidelines, visit the Features and Eligibility page.

 Faculty propose projects using our online form available at the link below and in the bar at right.
 Because this form does not allow you to save and return later to your work, you may find it most helpful to develop your project proposal in a separate document.
 (The information you will need to complete the form is provided below.)
 When you’ve finalized the proposal in your own document, you can then paste each relevant section into the form.

 In addition to your name and contact data, this form will ask you for the following information (with noted size limits).
 Again, we recommend you prepare the proposal in a separate document first.